 - The PEG tube should be rotated completely (360 degrees) once per day (starting three to five days after insertion).
 Refer to the client’s care plan instructions.

-- Dressings should not be placed under the flange unless you have been instructed to do so or if there is leakage (until review by a clinician).
+- Dressings should not be placed under the flange unless instructed to do so or if there is leakage (until reviewed by a clinician).

 - Ensure the client maintains adequate oral hygiene.

-- Place the clamp on the tube in a new position each day to ensure that the tube doesn’t weaken.
+- Place the clamp on the tube in a new position each day to prevent it from weakening.

 - Note that it’s normal for the client to experience redness, crustiness and moistness around the insertion site.